What to Pack for an African Safari

 2. Cash is king in Africa

-You won’t find credit card machines in the African bush and you’ll likely visit at least one village where you can pick up some unique souvenirs.
+You won’t find credit card machines in the African bush, and you’ll likely visit at least one village where you can pick up some unique souvenirs.
 US dollars are fairly widely accepted, and you can also easily take out local currency from an ATM when you arrive at the international airport.

 If you wear prescription glasses, be sure to pack more than one set (in case you lose one or they get broken).
 You will be outdoors for much of the time, so be prepared.
 Pack a hat, sunblock, long sleeves, and lip balm.